Wienerberger Sustainable Production

 Sustainable supplier management

 In terms of the materials we deal with, Wienerberger strives to source long-term and sustainable raw materials and products.
 Working closely with our suppliers, we strive to comply with environmental and social standards.
-Virtually every business area has defined their minimum expected standards within their Supplier Code of Conducts.
+Every business area in Europe has defined their minimum expected standards within their Supplier Code of Conducts.
 These standards are binding for the suppliers from the point at which the contract is concluded.
-In addition, we plan to implement group-wide Supplier Code of Conducts and to further expand our supplier management based upon environmental and social criteria.

 In our materiality analysis, the following sustainability factors were defined as essential for production activity areas: